RIT-EVT/EVT-core/README.md

 For interacting with samples that make use of a UART monitor, a serial console will be needed.
 PuTTY on Windows is a good tool.
-Linux and MacOS will have some built in tools for serial console.
+Linux and MacOS will have some built in tools for serial console and gtkterm is worth looking into.
 But when in doubt, the Arduino serial console will also work!

 ## Features Supported